 What is Bokashi?

 Bokashi is a Japanese word that means “fermented organic matter”.
 The term refers to both the method used and the inoculant mixture (the kick starter) used to power the fermentation process.
-The inoculant mixture consists of lacto acid bacteria (Lactobacillus casei), photosynthetic bacteria (Rhodopseudomonas palustris), and yeast (Saccharomyces cerevisiae).
+The inoculant mixture consists of lactic acid bacteria (Lactobacillus casei), photosynthetic bacteria (Rhodopseudomonas palustris), and yeast (Saccharomyces cerevisiae).

 Freshly fermented bokashi doesn’t usually stay alive very long.
 Therefore, the inoculant mixture is made up of either bran or sawdust that has been soaked in water with molasses and beneficial microbes.
-This mixture is then dried out, packaged and remains shelf stable for up to two years for use in your grow.
+This mixture is then dried out, packaged, and remains shelf-stable for up to two years for use in your grow.

 Composting with Bokashi

 The composting method involves layering the bran with layers of your compostable material and leaving it to ferment.
 A big benefit of using the bokashi composting method is that it doesn’t require heat or air the way that traditional compost heaps do.
 It can work its magic in a sealed container with no access to fresh air or sun.
 The bran acts as a compost accelerator.
 In just ten to twelve days, this miracle bokashi will have fermented your food scraps and plant waste to create healthy beneficial compost, full of microbes and nutrients, for your garden!
 There are a few different bucket methods, but the basic idea is that as you throw food scraps into your bucket, you then toss some bokashi bran on top.
-This article has really great instructions on how to use any of the simple bucket methods.
+This article has great instructions on how to use any of the simple bucket methods.